 The Richard St. Barbe Baker Afforestation Area is Saskatoon’s best kept secret treasure!

-Location: Richard St. Barbe Baker Afforestation Area RSBBAA is south of Cedar Villa Road; west of the Civic Operations Centre (Bus Barns) and north of the Chappell Marsh Conservation Area land area.
+Location: Richard St. Barbe Baker Afforestation Area RSBBAA is north of Cedar Villa Road; west of the Civic Operations Centre (Bus Barns) and north of the Chappell Marsh Conservation Area land area; east of the Saskatoon Italian Centre, and north of Cedar Villa Estates.

 TRAVEL DIRECTIONS 1

-Travel out of the City of Saskatoon on Circle Drive towards the City Landfill.
-Take the “Valley Road” exit, however when the Civic Operations Center (Bus barns and snow dump) are seen on the left side of the road (north), then take a right turn and quick left turn onto Township road 362A (Cedar Villa Road).
-Keep traveling in the west direction until the signs for Chappell Marsh Conservation area are seen on the right side of the road (south) and the blue South West Off leash recreation area signs are seen on the left side of the road (north).
-The parking lot for the Richard St. Barbe Baker Afforestation Area is kindly accommodated at the South West Off Leash Recreation Area and these signs are seen on the left side of the road (north).
-The SW OLRA is a reserved area within the Afforestation Area.
+Travel out of the south west sector neighbourhoods of the City of Saskatoon on Circle Drive towards the City Landfill.
+Take the “Valley Road” exit, however when the Civic Operations Center (Bus barns and snow dump) are seen on the right side of the road (north), then take a right turn and quick left turn onto Township road 362A (Cedar Villa Road).
+Keep traveling in the west direction until the signs for Chappell Marsh Conservation area are seen on the left side of the road (south) and the blue South West Off leash recreation area signs are seen on the right side of the road (north).
+The parking lot for the Richard St. Barbe Baker Afforestation Area is kindly accommodated at the South West Off Leash Recreation Area (SW OLRA) and these signs are seen on the right side of the road (north).
+The SW OLRA is a reserved area of 14.5 acres within the the Richard St. Barbe Baker Afforestation area

 TRAVEL DIRECTIONS 2

-Exit the Blairmore Suburban Development Area (SDA) by travel south west on Sk Highway 7.
+Exit the Blairmore Suburban Development Area (SDA) by traveling south west on Sk Highway 7 towards Pike Lake.
 Drive up and over the CN overpass.
-At the CN overpass if you gaze to the west (right) sight the Afforestation Area formerly known as George Genereux Park, if you peek over to the east (left) the trees sighted from the CN overpass are the Afforestation Area named for Richard St. Barbe Baker.
+At the top CN overpass if you gaze to the west (right) sight the Afforestation Area formerly known as George Genereux Urban Regional Park, if you peek over to the east (left) the trees sighted from the CN overpass are the Afforestation Area named for Richard St. Barbe Baker.
 Turn off SK Highway 7 left onto Cedar Villa Road, the very first turn off from Sk Highway 7 after the overpass.
-On this gravel road take a natural right, then take a left turn at the rail crossing over the gravel road to be heading east.
-Travel down this gravel road, even after it turns to a paved highway traversing through Cedar Villa Estates.
+Driving on Cedar Villa Road follow the road around as it turns naturally to the right, proceed south for apace then take a left turn after the rail crossing to travel east on the gravel road still named Cedar Villa Road.
+Travel down Cedar Villa Road., even after it turns to a paved highway traversing through Cedar Villa Estates.
 Chappell Marsh Conservation Area will be located on the south side of the road (right) when traveling in this direction.
 The SW OLRA will be located on the north side of the road (left) when traveling in this direction.
 The SW OLRA is a reserved area within the Richard St. Barbe Baker Afforestation Area, and provides convenient parking spaces in the parking lot.

 Wikimapia Map: type in Richard St. Barbe Baker Afforestation Area This map shows both the West Swale and the RSBBAA